 Author Mihaly Csikszentmihalyi puts it beautifully in his bestseller Flow (I highly recommend it for understanding the creative process).

 All the misery of the before and after is worth the state of flow.
 It’s bliss, higher consciousness, serenity and oneness.
 From panic and inner chaos to this?
 Who wouldn’t want to write?

-If you’re an author and would like to be interviewed on this blog about your books, contact me with your details.
-The Unstuck blog has been created as a platform for creative people, specially writers.
 I am a strong believer in the law of attraction and that we are magnets in some way or the other.
 In the spirit of promoting the writing and blogging community, here are my picks of top stories and essays on the theme of “Magnet” from the vast daily-prompt library.

 - Lincoln, Tesla, Joseph Henry connected by fate – David J Kent

 - The magnetic law – Brave smart bold